MohammedIsmail007/cgpa-al-ameen/README.md

-# cgpa-al-ameen
+# cgpa-al-Ameen
-This is used to develop cgpa project
+This is used to develop CGPA project